MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-rad-publishing.md

 A RAD file will be deleted as a result of a successful publishing.

 > [!NOTE]
 > If RAD publishing fails, then you must do a full publishing before performing another RAD publishing.
-The final state of an application must be built using full publishing, and never with Rad publishing.
+The final state of an application must be built using full publishing, and never with RAD publishing.

 ## RAD shortcuts
 There are two commands for starting a RAD-based action.